 During 2011 and early 2012, the Commission carried out a review of its own effectiveness to ensure that the statutory powers and functions conferred on it are properly exercised and discharged and to measure the effectiveness of the Commission against its objectives.
 The findings and recommendations arising from the review were considered by the Commission in early 2012.

-Code of Conduct for Members of the Central Bank Commission
+Code of Ethics for Members of the Central Bank Commission

-The Code of Conduct for Members of the Central Bank Commission was approved at the Commission meeting in October 2012.
-It is effective from 1 January 2013.
+The Code of Ethics for Members of the Central Bank Commission was approved at the Commission meeting in 27 May 2016.
+It is effective from 1 June 2016.

 Committees of the Commission